-In order to be authorised to administer a vaccine, pharmacists must have successfully completed the PSI approved training pathway for each vaccine they will be administering.
+In order to be authorised to administer a vaccine, pharmacists must have successfully completed the PSI approved training pathway2 for each vaccine they will be administering.
 Certificates received and any other relevant documents associated with the pharmacist's training should be available in the pharmacy.
-If a pharmacist is providing vaccination services in a number of pharmacies, a copy of their certificate(s) should be available in each pharmacy.
-Certificates may be displayed to the public in the vaccine services area or another public area of the pharmacy.

-Training which meets the PSI's accreditation and quality assurance standards is provided by a body approved by the PSI Council and recognised by the PSI Registrar in line with the requirements of regulations (S.I.
+2 Training which meets the PSI's accreditation and quality assurance standards is provided by a body approved by the PSI Council and recognised by the PSI Registrar in line with the requirements of regulations (S.I.
 No. 449 of 2015 and S.I.
 No. 525 of 2011)